Privacy and Confidentiality of Library Records

 If you have a question, concern, or complaint about PCC Library’s handling of your information, you may file written comments with the Library Dean.
 PCC Library will respond in a timely manner and may conduct a privacy investigation or review of practices and procedures.

-The Library Director is custodian of library records and is the only party authorized to receive or comply with public-records requests or inquiries from law enforcement officers.
+The Library Dean is the custodian of library records and is the only party authorized to receive or comply with public-records requests or inquiries from law enforcement officers.
 The Director may delegate this authority to designated members of the library’s management team.

 The Director may confer with the Director of Public Safety, Vice President for Academic and Student Affairs, or Vice President of Administrative Services before determining the proper response to any request for records.
 PCC will provide state, federal, or local government authorities with personally identifiable information only when it is legal to do so.
-Library employees are trained to refer any law enforcement inquiries to the Office of the Library Director.
+Library employees are trained to refer any law enforcement inquiries to the Office of the Library Dean.

 K. Illegal activity is prohibited and not protected